 This type of reasoning shows, at least in certain domains, that there is a need to establish conditions for monitoring.
 This was particularly the case in the food industry following a series of crises.
 But there are also signs that this logic is spreading to other areas, and tools and methods are indeed being developed in this perspective.
 Traceability is in a way the mirror image and corollary of a network society.
 In other words, the need expressed through this reasoning conveys a certain vision of the reticulation of modern society.
 Traceability has seemingly been made necessary due to the lengthening of intermediary chains.
-It is notably concerning these aspects that the arsenal of procedures and methods developed seems to be interesting for the project being developed in this text, particularly for the possibility of information recovery they suggest, and in any case more than for the technique of government they appear to progressively represent.20 a) The reflexive understanding of the position in networks as a way to choose individual connections
+It is notably concerning these aspects that the arsenal of procedures and methods developed seems to be interesting for the project being developed in this text, particularly for the possibility of information recovery they suggest, and in any case more than for the technique of government they appear to progressively represent.8

-II) Step two: choosing how to act in a reticular world
+Step 2: Choosing how to act in a reticular world

 From the political point of view that we have begun to formulate above, advocating the knowledge of networks only makes sense if this work leads to practical applications.
-Re-evaluating the role of networks from a political angle can also lead to revisions of how we act in the world, which can also be a lever of change.
+Re-evaluating the role of networks from a political angle can also lead to revisions of how individuals act in the world, which can also be a lever of change.